-OBJECTIVE #1: Designate adequate amounts of land for targeted uses to ensure that the City is able to accommodate desirable growth and development to provide a balance of good jobs and a good quality of life for Walterboro residents.
+OBJECTIVE #1: Designate adequate amounts of land for targeted uses to ensure that the City is able to accommodate desirable growth and development to provide a balance of good jobs and a good quality of life for present and future Walterboro residents.

-OBJECTIVE #2: Enforce the City's updated development regulations, in order to implement the recommendations of this new 2030 Comprehensive Plan.
+OBJECTIVE #2: Enforce the City's updated development regulations, especially a revised Zoning Ordinance, to implement the recommendations of this new Comprehensive Plan.